Luuk de Jong

-Luuk de Jong (/nl/; born 27 August 1990) is a Dutch professional footballer who plays as a striker for Primeira Liga club Porto.
+Luuk de Jong (/nl/; born 27 August 1990) is a professional footballer who plays as a striker.
+Born in Switzerland, he played for the Netherlands national team.

 De Jong previously played for DZC '68, De Graafschap, Twente, Borussia Mönchengladbach, and Newcastle United, before joining PSV Eindhoven in 2014.
 He played over 200 games for the club, scoring over 100 goals, and helped them win the Eredivisie three times in his five-season stay.
 In 2019, he joined Sevilla, before going out on loan to Barcelona in 2021.
 He re-joined PSV in 2022.

 A former Dutch international, De Jong represented the Netherlands at UEFA Euro 2012, Euro 2020 and the 2022 FIFA World Cup.

 Early life

 De Jong was born in Aigle, Switzerland to Dutch professional volleyball players George de Jong and Loekie Raterink.
 When he was four years old, the family relocated to Doetinchem, Netherlands, where Luuk grew up along with his older brother Siem.